Policies

 • Pets

-Pets are welcome in the campground, but not allowed anywhere else on the fairgrounds except as part of an exhibit.
+Pets are welcome in the campground, but not allowed anywhere else on the fairgrounds except as part of an exhibit or if a service animal.
 Pets must be leashed and have all current vaccinations.

 • Tobacco